Stephanzf/trufflesuite.com/public/docs/advanced/configuration.md

 };
 ```

-The default configuration ships with configuration for a single development network, running on `127.0.0.1:8545`.
+The default configuration is made for a single development network running on `127.0.0.1:8545`.
 There are many other configuration options, detailed below.

 ### Resolving naming conflicts on Windows